The Phantom of the Opera is here in the new city this week, filling the auditorium of Milton Keynes Theatre with a chilling presence!

 Katie Hall takes the role of ballet-girl turned leading-lady Christine.
 She trained with the National Youth Music Theatre before coming to the attention of Lloyd Webber in the BBC’s search for Nancy in I’d Do Anything and in the search for a Eurovision entry in Your Country Needs You (also the BBC).
 Katie deserves special commendation, as the character Christine is constantly onstage and most of the big numbers feature her impressive, remarkably clear, voice.

-The Opera House setting for this musical also means there is plenty of ballet from the corps de ballet troupe.
-The ballet dancers briefly take centre stage before providing background action to the main characters as the story unfolds (an added bonus for this balletomane!).
+The opera house setting for this musical also means there is plenty of ballet from the corps de ballet dancers.
+They briefly take centre stage before providing background action to the main characters as the story unfolds (an added bonus for this balletomane!).

 Phantom is the ultimate theatrical experience.
 The mesmerising characters and heart-wrenching story – combined with the powerful lyrics and music – stayed with me long after the curtain fell down on yet another historical performance of this “phantastic” musical.